• Dance Base aims to distribute information for the purpose of encouraging and celebrating the potential for dance in everyone.

 • If content is sent to us in an unusable format, it is unlikely that we will be able to chase up the sender for the correct format and the article may not be posted.

-• d-mail is a roundup e-mail of news items that are available on our website.
+• Dance News is a roundup e-mail of news items that are available on our website.
 Short previews of information are displayed encouraging readers to click through to the website to see the full article.

-• There are a limited number of slots available in d-mail each week (usually four in the community version and six in professional version).
-Priority always goes to Dance Base news, residencies, workshops, events etc. We also have commitments to promoting dance shows at the Traverse Theatre and the Edinburgh Festival Theatre.
+• There are a limited number of slots available in Dance News each month.
+Priority always goes to Dance Base news, residencies, workshops, events etc.

-• The remaining slots are selected by the d-mail editor, mainly according to their urgency (e.g. if we have late notice of a workshop then we’ll try to get it in the next issue).
+• The remaining slots are selected by the Dance News editor, mainly according to their urgency (e.g. if we have late notice of a workshop then we’ll try to get it in the next issue).

-• The editor also bears in mind how many times the item has already appeared to ensure we don’t bore our readers.
+• The editor also bears in mind how many times the item has already appeared to ensure readers don't lose interest.

-• Sometimes we receive the information too late or do not have enough slots in the d-mail to include everything and so something will appear on the website but not in the d-mail.
+• Sometimes we receive the information too late or do not have enough slots in the Dance News to include everything and so something will appear on the website but not in the Dance News.

 • Advertising is paid for and takes the form of a banner advert near the foot of our website, or a box advert at the side of the newsletter.